Working With Communities

 - Murphy employees annually participate in a campaign to raise funds and volunteer time for the United Way, a partnership that began over 50 years ago.
 Over the last 20 years, Murphy and its employees contributed a total of more than $15 million to benefit United Way organizations.

 - We recognize and support the positive impact our employees make.
 From volunteering as youth sports coaches to building homes and planting trees, and serving on city government commissions, school boards and chambers of commerce, Murphy employees give enthusiastically of themselves, and of their time, to strengthen their communities.

 - Through our Employee Gift Matching Program, offered to employees in North America, we match qualified donations on a dollar-for-dollar basis.
-The company increases its match of employee contributions 2:1 for educational institutions.
+The company increases its match of employee contributions 2:1 for educational and health institutions.